Ideas! Ideas! We need more ideas.

 The Keyword Planner is easy to use.
 Focus on pinpointing both short-tail and long-tail keyword phrases that represent the brand and its audience (and ultimately the content supporting both.)
 If you’re actively doing SEO, then you’ll find this exercise to be very natural.

 Keyword Research & Selection

-Captivate Search Marketing have developed a nifty system for improving SEO with content by developing calendars structured around keyword data.
+There is a nifty system for improving SEO with content by developing calendars structured around keyword data.
 The first step of this exercise is to generate keyword data, review the findings, and select phrases that make the most sense for content creation.

 Start by submitting a related keyword phrase in the Keyword Planner’s option “Search for new keywords using a phrase, website, or category.”

 In this example, we’re trying to reveal insights surrounding a client’s target keywords surrounding “film transfer,” a service involving converting old film to DVD and other digital formats.